 Getting a careless driving ticket is scary, isn’t it?
 It’s a serious charge, and most people don’t know what to do next.
 What exactly is it?
 What are the consequences of a careless driving charge?
 Should you fight it?

-In this article, you’ll find everything you need to know about careless driving.
+In this article, you’ll find everything you need to know about careless driving in Ontario.
 Most importantly, it will help you find the best way to deal with your ticket.

 What exactly is Careless Driving?